Jontom01/Ideology_Extremist_Analyzer/README.md

 Traits being captured: Cognitive Rigidity, Group-Based Identity Fusion, Conspiratorial Mindset, Authoritarian Personality, Emotional Intensity, Victimhood Narrative, Dogmatism, Social Dominance Orientation.

-All of these are captured through the features used to train the RFC.

 **Software structure/architecture and details:**

 **Training Data Processing:**